 B-roll is vital because it provides clarity and excitement for your audience.
 Without good B-roll, videos can seem to be created from long segments featuring a static framing of your subject.

-Meanwhile, successful professors add visual interest that help to clarify the topic.
-The best science professors know bangs, flashes, and explosions are the things get their students excited and keep their attention.
+Meanwhile, successful professors add visual interest that helps to clarify the topic.
+The best science professors know bangs, flashes, and explosions are the things that get their students excited and keep their attention.

 How do you shoot better B-roll?

-In most cases it is best to shoot you B roll after you’ve recorded your main footage.
-Hopefully you will have taken notice of what your subject has said and this will guide you in know what B roll you need.
+In most cases, it is best to shoot your B roll after you’ve recorded your main footage.
+Hopefully, you will have taken notice of what your subject has said and this will guide you in knowing what B roll you need.
 Now that you know what footage you require, and have an idea of how much you will need, you should start shooting.

-Don’t leave getting your B roll until another occasion, frequently stuff happens and that occasion dosn’t come.
+Don’t leave getting your B roll until another occasion, frequently stuff happens, and that occasion doesn’t come.
 The best time to get your noddy shots, cutaways, etc. is straight after you’ve got your main shots.

 If you’re filming an interview consider asking your subject to work with you on your B roll.
-Shoot them coming into the buiding, coming down some stairs, coming out of an elevator, etc. I think you get the idea, just get creative and explain why you need the shots.
-These shots can be used if you’re record an intro to go before you start the interview footage proper.
+Shoot them coming into the building, coming down some stairs, coming out of an elevator, etc. I think you get the idea, just get creative and explain why you need the shots.
+These shots can be used if you’re recording an intro to go before you start the interview footage properly.

 One thing that will help you most is to shoot your B roll at the highest frame rate your camera can manage.
 If you can record at 120fps then that’s great.
 If you can only do 60fps then do that.
-When you add the B roll to your time line play it at 24 or 30fps (25fps if you us PAL).
+When you add the B roll to your timeline play it at 24 or 30fps (25fps if you use PAL).
 The slow motion effect has a cinematic effect that your viewers will think looks professional.

-Try using some extra tools to get your footage looking smooth and elegant.
-Use a gimbal, slider, or tripod to make your shots look rock-solid smooth.
+Try using some extra tools to get your footage to look smooth and elegant.
+Use a gimbal, slider, or tripod to make your shots look rock-solid and smooth.